Shiona hits fundraising milestone

 Shiona fundraising image mountain

-Extending the fundraising target
+Smashing the fundraising targets

 “It’s safe to say that the care I receive at The Royal Marsden is outstanding and is keeping me alive,” says Shiona.
 “Channelling my energy into fundraising to support ongoing research projects is my way of saying thank you – giving something back while keeping fit and active doing the challenges I love.
 I’m so grateful to my family and friends that have undertaken and supported all of these fundraising activities.